Security Demo (Claude Desktop)

 |---|---|

-| 1 — Deploy | Deploys BCToken and VulnerableVault to BattleChain Testnet, seeds the vault with 1,000 tokens |
+| 1 — Deploy | Deploys VulnerableVault to BattleChain Testnet, which deploys and seeds its own token with 1,000 tokens |

-| 2 — Safe Harbor | Creates an on-chain safe harbor agreement defining bounty terms and recovery rules |
+| 2 — Safe Harbor | Creates the on-chain safe harbor agreement (bounty terms + recovery rules), locks its commitment window, and adopts it |

 | 3 — Attack Mode | Submits an attack mode request and immediately approves it via the testnet DAO moderator |